-When a child’s parents no longer live together, one parent will often pay child support or child maintenance payments to help support the child, maintain the child’s quality of life, and ensure that the child has whatever they need.
+When a child’s parents no longer live together, one parent will often pay child support or child maintenance payments.
+These payments help support the child, maintain the child’s quality of life, and ensure that the child has whatever they need.

-Miami child support lawyers can help you determine and pursue fair child support for a minor child.
+A Miami child support lawyer can help you determine and pursue fair child support for a minor child.
 Our team can also ensure you are not overcharged for child support.

 Child Support Laws in Florida